 The economics of renewable energy generation are evolving differently in developed countries and developing ones.
-While the subsidies in the US, EU and other developed countries are being reassessed due to their high cost, the overall market in the renewable energy ("RE") and energy efficiency ("EE") sectors in developing countries is in fact benefitting from an increasingly cheaper supply of RE technologies and strong competition between technology providers.
+While the subsidies in the United States of America, European Union and other developed countries are being reassessed due to their high cost, the overall market in the renewable energy and energy efficiency sectors in developing countries is in fact benefitting from an increasingly cheaper supply of renewable energy technologies and strong competition between technology providers.